GreycLab/gmic-community/news/gmic325_en.md

 _Fig.
 2.19.
 The ***Patterns / Pills***, as seen in the G’MIC-Qt plug-in._
 ===

-Nothing too complicated: this filter is a straight implementation of the folowwing mathematical formula:
+Nothing too complicated: this filter is a straight implementation of the following mathematical formula:

 ===
 [![pills_formula](https://gmic.eu/gmic325/thumbs/pills_formula.png)](https://gmic.eu/gmic325/img/pills_formula.jpg)